-Q. When should I cut celosia plumosas?
 I've read if you cut them too soon they will wilt in the vase early.
-Thank you

 Answer

-Thank you for your question.
-Yes, there is a technique for cutting this flower for display.
-Cockscomb (celosia) is cut when flowers are at least three-quarters developed (grown).
+There is a technique for cutting this flower for display.
+Cockscomb (celosia) is cut when flowers are at least three-quarters developed.
 Under-developed flowers do not keep well.
-Use a clean cutting tool, such as a knife (army/navy florist type or hand held prunners), then dip cut stem ends for a few seconds in boiling water place Condition overnight in a vase of cool water.
-Arrange the next day in fresh water (add flower preservative in water for prolonged life).
+Use a clean cutting tool, such as a knife or hand held pruners, then dip cut stem ends for a few seconds in boiling water.
+Condition overnight in a vase of cool water.
+Arrange the next day in fresh water.
+Add flower preservative in water for prolonged life.

 Courtesy of the NYBG Plant Information Service